Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/vote-and-staking.md

 ---
 title: Vote & Staking
-description: Learn how to stake your coins and vote for a delegate as an XCash-Labs holder, and understand how the voting and staking system works.
+description: As an XCash-Labs holder, you can stake your XCA and vote for a preferred delegate.
+Follow the guide below to understand how the voting and staking system works.
 ---

 # Vote & Staking

-!!! warning ""
+!!! info ""
     Currently you can vote from the CLI wallet or GUI wallet.

 ## Find Your Delegate

-All delegates are listed on the delegate explorer.
+All delegates are listed on the [XCash-Labs website](https://xcashlabs.org/delegates).
+You will need to know the name of the delegate that you wish to vote for.

 !!! danger "Unverified Delegate Information"
-    Delegate explorer information may be self-reported by delegates.
+    Delegate information may be self-reported by delegates.
     There may be no automated checks verifying fees, payouts, or claims.

 !!! info ""